Rasoir-genereux/POWER_BI_1/README.md

 ## Introduction
 A dashboard created based on a survey made by a Youtuber (Alex th Analyst).
-The data was gathered trhough an online survey where the Youtuber's community went answer some questions.
+The data was gathered trhough an online survey where the Youtuber's community went answer some questions.<br>
 Here are some of them:
 * Q1 - Which Title Best Fits your Current Role?
 * Q2 - Did you switch careers into Data?